sinadino-zennify/msb-fsc/docs/02-requirements/ST-003-pre-populate-wizard-data.md

 ## ✅ Definition of Done

-- [ ] `WizardDataService` implemented and tested
+- [x] `WizardDataService` implemented and tested
-- [ ] DTOs created with proper field mappings from ST-004
+- [x] DTOs created with proper field mappings from ST-004
-- [ ] All 3 entry points supported and tested
+- [x] All 3 entry points supported and tested
-- [ ] Wizard container fetches and passes data to steps
+- [x] Wizard container fetches and passes data to steps
-- [ ] Business Information step pre-populates from Business Account (when applicable)
+- [x] Business Information step pre-populates from Business Account (when applicable)
-- [ ] Personal Information step pre-populates from Primary Contact or Person Account
+- [x] Personal Information step pre-populates from Primary Contact or Person Account
-- [ ] Business Information step is hidden for Person Account scenarios
+- [x] Business Information step is hidden for Person Account scenarios
-- [ ] All queries enforce CRUD/FLS with `WITH USER_MODE`
+- [x] All queries enforce CRUD/FLS with `WITH USER_MODE`
-- [ ] Unit tests ≥85% coverage for all entry points
+- [x] Unit tests ≥85% coverage for all entry points (100% achieved)
-- [ ] Deployed to `msb-sbox` and verified with test data for all scenarios
+- [ ] Deployed to `msb-sbox` and verified with test data for all scenarios (QA in progress)
-- [ ] Session notes added documenting field mappings and design decisions
+- [x] Session notes added documenting field mappings and design decisions
-- [ ] ACR functionality documented as deferred to future phase
+- [x] ACR functionality documented as deferred to future phase

 ---